 My problem is that when I am on a ride I get a hot burning sensation on the soles of my feet.
 It doesn’t have to be a warm day for this to happen, it can be any day, on long or short rides, what can I do, any suggestions?
 Thanks Andy.

-This is quite a common problem, and not just with carbon soled shoes, I used to get this problem with a pair of plastic soled SIDI shoes and also I had with the last pair of carbon soled shoes, I don’t think it matters which manufacturer you use it can just happen.
+This is quite a common problem, and not just with carbon-soled shoes.
+I used to get this problem with a pair of plastic soled SIDI shoes and also I had with the last pair of carbon-soled shoes.
+I don’t think it matters which manufacturer you use.
+It can just happen.

 I alleviated the problem with two methods:

-Of course one of the problems with carbon soled cycling shoes is that there cant be too many holes in the sole and in some shoes there are no holes…
+Of course one of the problems with carbon-soled cycling shoes is that there can’t be too many holes in the sole and in some shoes, there are no holes.

-The manufacturers think that any holes weaken the sole, so you don’t find many carbon soled cycling shoes with air holes in them.
+The manufacturers think that any holes weaken the sole, so you don’t find many carbons soled cycling shoes with air holes in them.
 You’ll get more details on getting a new pair of cycling shoes over at this GCN video: